SeanLim2101/PiC-Code-Jax/README.md

 For smaller simulations, the code saves all particle $x$-positions and velocities as a $N_t\times N\times3$ array for more flexibility in manipulation, for example for the 2D-histogramming in the 2-stream instability example.
 The dictionary keys are: 'Time', 'Kinetic Energy','Positions','Velocities','E-fields','E-field Energy','B-fields','B-field Energy','Charge Densities','Temperature' where 'Temperature' returns a $2\times M$ array for the first 2 species.

 For larger simulations, the $x$-positions are histogrammed by cell and velocities are histogrammed in 30 bins from $-3v_{rms}$ to $3v_{rms}$.
 The path to save the files can be defined by the path_to_file argument, default in the current working directory.
-CSV file names are 'time.csv','kinetic_energy.csv','E_x.csv','E_y.csv','E_z.csv','E_energy_densities.csv','B_x.csv','B_y.csv','B_z.csv','B_energy_densities.csv','chargedens.csv'.
+CSV file names are 'time.csv', 'kinetic_energy.csv', 'E_x.csv', 'E_y.csv', 'E_z.csv', 'E_energy_densities.csv', 'B_x.csv', 'B_y.csv', 'B_z.csv', 'B_energy_densities.csv', 'chargedens.csv'.
 For each species there will be a 'species_no_densities.csv', 'species_temp.csv' and 'species_vx_dist.csv'.

 ## Why JAX?
 JAX is a Python module utilising the XLA (accelerated Linear Algebra) compiler to create efficient machine learning code.
 The github repository can be found <a href='https://github.com/google/jax'>here</a>.
 So why are we using it to write PIC code?